Three Estate Planning Items Everyone Need

 Beneficiary designation forms on life insurance policies, 401(k) accounts and other assets will generally override any conflicting provisions within a will or trust.
 It’s essential to make sure all forms are checked and updated regularly, ideally on an annual basis.

 For more information about Attorney Charles Tyler, Sr. or the services our office provide, please feel free to explore our website at www.tylerlawoffice.com.
-You may also call our office at 234-208-7900 to schedule a free consultation.
+You may also call our office at 234-208-7900.
 We look forward to working with you as you plan, prepare and protect your assets.